Reconstructive Skin Surgery

-Basal Cell Carcinoma (BCC) is the most common form of skin cancer.
-Over 50,000 new cases of BCCs are reported each year in the U.K. Fortunately, it is a very slow growing type of cancer and extremely rarely spreads to other areas or organs in the body.
-If left untreated however, BCCs continues to grow and is locally invasive so can disfigure tissues, especially on the face where they are commonly found.
-This is why early recognition and treatment are important.
+Basal Cell Carcinoma (BCC) is the most common and least dangerous form of skin cancers.
+Over 50,000 new cases of BCCs are reported each year in the UK.
+Fortunately, it is a very slow growing type of cancer and extremely rarely spreads to other areas or organs in the body.
+If left untreated however, it can be locally invasive and very destructive to the nearby tissues leading to disfigurement, especially if present on the face.
+Sun exposed facial skin is commonly involved .
+Early recognition and treatment is important.

 BCCs are caused by long-term, intermittent exposure to sunlight.
 This is why it frequently occurs on sun exposed areas of the body – face, scalp, ears, hands, shoulders and back.
 BCCs are frequently seen in persons aged over 50 years, but increasing number of younger adult report this problem over the last decade.

 At particular risk of developing BCCs are the white adult population, those with a history of sunburn, recreational sun exposure, outdoor occupations and fair skin.